OFFICE OF HOUSING & COMMUNITY DEVELOPMENT

 The City of New Bedford’s Office of Housing and Community Development (OHCD) has received Community Development Block Grant – COVID (CDBG-CV) funds and Emergency Solutions Grant –COVID (ESG-CV) funds for use in preventing, preparing for, and responding to the Coronavirus (COVID-19).
 This allocation was authorized by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), Public Law 116-136, which was signed on March 27, 2020, to respond to the growing effects of the COVID Pandemic.

-A public hearing was held virtually using Zoom meeting at the regular meeting of the City Council on July 16, 2020 at 7.00pm to consider any and all public comments on the amended 2019 Annual Action Plan and the Citizen Participation Plan.
+A public hearing was held virtually using Zoom at the regular meeting of the City Council on July 16, 2020 at 7.00pm to consider any and all public comments on both the amended the 2019 Annual Action Plan and the Citizen Participation Plan.

 the FY2020-2024 consolidated plan and fy20 annual action plan